husamettinarabaci/rustExam/en/answers/section-14/answer-140.md

 ### 🔹 Category: Importing macros
 #### ✅ Answer 140: Importing macros

-To use a macro from another module, you must define it with `#[macro_export]` and import it.
-Example:
+When a macro is defined with `#[macro_export]` in another module, it is exported to the crate root and can be called directly.
+Importing it again with `use crate::macro_name;` will cause a compile error.
+The correct usage is:

 ```rust
 mod macros {